 On the Nature of Conditional Cooperation

 Abstract: In this paper, we experimentally study conditional cooperation, an instance of reciprocity that frequently arises in social dilemmas.
 We aim to better understand the nature of conditional cooperation and in turn the nature of reciprocity, given that existing models of reciprocity fail to explain some of the empirical regularities.
-Using within-subject comparisons between asymmetric sequential prisoner's dilemmas and modified dictator games, we first provide clean evidence that conditional cooperation exists as a genuinely context-dependent phenomenon, distinct from altruism and inequity aversion.
+Using within-subject comparisons between asymmetric sequential prisoner's dilemmas and modified dictator games, we provide clean evidence that conditional cooperation exists as a context-dependent phenomenon, distinct from altruism and inequity aversion.
 We then systematically examine how distinct payoff components influence conditional cooperation.
-In particular, our design manipulates first-mover payoffs and second-mover payoffs separately, an aspect that has not been explored in previous studies.
-We find that both payoff dimensions shape second-mover decisions in different ways.
-Notably, the sacrifice borne by the first-mover, captured by their forgone payoff from defection, markedly affects the second-mover's reciprocal response, a channel entirely absent from existing reciprocity models.
+In particular, our design manipulates the first-mover payoffs and the second-mover payoffs separately, an aspect that has not been explored in previous studies.
+We find that both payoff dimensions shape the second-mover decisions in different ways.
+Notably, the sacrifice borne by the first-mover, captured by their forgone payoff from defection, markedly affects the second-mover's reciprocal response, an aspect entirely absent from existing reciprocity models.
 Our results provide directions for extending and improving current theoretical models of reciprocity.

-Kindness Matters: A theory of Reciprocity
+Kindness Matters: A Theory of Reciprocity

 Work in Progress

-Gender bias in AI-Mediated Economic Decisions
+Gender bias in AI-mediated economic decisions

 Restricted communication, information aggregation, and efficiency